pizza-studio/PizzaHelperUnited/EndUserPublicDocs/EULA/EULA-EN.md

 ---

-### **Article 3: Trademarks and Intellectual Property**
+#### Article 3: Trademarks and Intellectual Property

 1. Except for specially indicated content, image materials used in this application are owned by MiHoYo Co., Ltd. (in Shanghai, the People's Republic of China), who retain full rights to these assets.
 Other trademarks, service names, or developer logos are owned by the Developer.
 The User shall not use or reproduce any trademarks, logos, or materials belonging to the Developer without prior written consent.

 ---

-### **Article 4: Legal Liability and Disclaimer**
+#### Article 4: Legal Liability and Disclaimer

 1. The User agrees to indemnify the Developer and its partners against claims, damages, and expenses, including legal fees, arising from the User’s violation of this Agreement.
+This indemnification obligation includes, but is not limited to, violations specified in Article 5 regarding data authenticity and the display of fraudulent data.

 2. The Developer is not liable for losses caused by communication line failures, technical issues, or force majeure events, such as natural disasters, strikes, or other unforeseeable events.